snrnats/doc-centre/docfx_project/reports/location-performance.md

     <img src="../images/reports/location-performance-over-time.png"/>
 </a>

-Hover your mouse over a particular date on the chart to see how many consignments were shipping from each of your locations on that day.
+Hover your mouse over a particular date on the chart to see how many consignments shipped from each of your locations on that day.

 <a href="../images/reports/location-performance-over-time-highlight.png" target="_blank">
     <img src="../images/reports/location-performance-over-time-highlight.png"/>